Last updated 4/7/20

 Can I Layer?

 You can layer all colors of Easyweed!
-When layering, you do not need to press first layer for quite as long as you normally would.
-When pressing the final layer, do it for the full recommended time.
+When layering, Easyweed boasts a "1 second tack" application.
+Press your first layer and each consecutive layer for 1-3 seconds.
+When pressing the final layer, press it for the full 15 seconds.

 Transfer Not Sticking to the Garment